mhorpheus/test/DFIR-System-Timeline.md

 *Note: Additional Tabs can be created when needed for evidence that does not match the current Tabs*

 ## System Timeline Tab
-The System Timeline tab is the most critical component of the IRIS System Timeline and is used to document all findings.
-During the course of an IRIS investigation, each of the System Timeline tabs of complete system timelines are incorporated into a master timeline that is stored in the Engagement Tracking Sheet (ETS).
+The System Timeline tab is the most critical component of the XFIR System Timeline and is used to document all findings.
+During the course of an XFIR investigation, each of the System Timeline tabs of complete system timelines are incorporated into a master timeline that is stored in the Engagement Tracking Sheet (ETS).
 Since each timeline is added to the master timeline in the ETS upon completion, it is very important that data is entered into the System Timeline tab in a consistent manner.

 The System Timeline tab consists of the following columns: